ricosolana/Valhalla/README.md

 Just read the ticket as a dummy and remove the verification `pkg.ReadByteArray();`.

+You should now be able to connect with IP to any server (Steam must still be open although it's relatively unused).

 See My Valheim Manifesto for more findings and stuff https://docs.google.com/document/d/1Op_0dvQnDZkcbUCZ3MQMSAsxho7J8jbJeEkfW_8lMRY/edit?usp=sharing